northsack/F24_Team2_FormulaSAE/Reports/Detailed Design Files/Detailed Design - Evan Morse.md

 	1. Accumulator Isolation Relays:
 		Relays shall be used inside of the Accumulator container to control the power provided to the external connectors of the Accumulator.
 Power shall only be provided to the external terminals when the Shutdown Circuit is closed (vehicle is ready to drive).
 The AIRs shall be used to control both the positive and negative terminals of the Accumulator.
 The AIRs shall be normally open.
 	2. Precharge Circuit:
 		As part of the motor controller's design, capacitors are installed at the main high voltage terminals.
 When the Accumulator Isolation Relays (AIRs) are closed (High Voltage (HV) power is turned on), and power is provided to the motor controller.
 Without a Precharge Circuit, thousands of Amps can flow through the wires to charge the capacitors inside the motor controller when the AIRs close.
 This can be dangerous because it can prematurely wear the AIRs, and possibly even weld the terminals of the AIRs together, preventing proper operation.
-To prevent this, the Accumulator shall have a system designed to precharge the HV system to 90% of the Accumulator voltage before closing the AIRs.
+To prevent this, the Accumulator shall have a system designed to precharge the HV system to 90% of the current Accumulator voltage before closing the AIRs.
 	3. Discharge Circuit:
 		The accumulator shall contain a circuit that can discharge the same capacitors mentioned in statement **ii** above.
 When the shutdown circuit is open (vehicle is shutting down), the AIRs shall open, and the Discharge Circuit shall safely discharge the capacitors inside of the motor controller.
 	4. Voltage Indicator: